 WHERE TO INVADE NEXT is being touted as somewhat of a comeback for Moore.
 He is definitely more optimistic here as he searches for answers to America’s problems.
 His award winning features BOWLING FOR COLUMBINE (2002) and FARHENHEIT 9/11 (2004) are darker and angrier films.
 Which isn’t to say Moore’s new movie doesn’t examine some of the darker parts of US history, but generally the tone is upbeat and comedic.

 Moore seems to be doing his own Bernie Sanders act.
 In continuing to be who he is, it appears his political ideas are now attractive to many in the post Global Financial Crisis/Occupy generation.
 If you are the sort of person who believes there is a 1% who own all the wealth and are destroying democracy, then you will probably get behind Moore and his worldview.
-I will surprise no one by observing this is not a film for political conservatives and will go against everything you hold dear.
+If you are a political conservative, then this is not a film for you, it goes against everything you hold dear.
 Although I am largely in agreement with Moore’s argument that we should strive to create a more equal society, his omissions and manipulations are glaringly obvious at times.
 Even the most pro-Moore viewer will wonder about the one-sidedly rosy picture he paints of some of the nations he “invades”.